jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 <small><span style="color: red"> Disclaimer: though fancy and useful, this kind of bayesian predictive algorithm is highly discouraged in high-risk scenarios, since it does not provide any theoretical guarantee on the coverage.
-One may take the point predictions made by the bayesian model and confomralize them to get rigorous coverage guarantees.</span></small>
+One may take the point predictions made by the bayesian model and conformalize them to get rigorous coverage guarantees.</span></small>

 ### Data analysis